 The objective of this course is for students to become self-directed, engaged, and excited by physical activity.
 Students will understand SMART goals and create a project-based proposal that they will design and implement throughout the semester.
 Weekly reflection journals and Class Connect sessions will provide accountability and student-led feedback and problem-solving.
 The final project/presentation can be submitted via PowerPoint, video, presentation to Class Connect, blog, podcast, posters, brochures, pamphlets, or comprehensive written assignment.
 Weekly reflection journals will include answering questions about the project in addition to requiring research, experiments, and interviews relevant to the student proposal.
 Students will need to consider equipment, certifications, ecological impact, community relations, budget, nutrition, safety and first aid, revisions to the project, problem-solving, and maintaining discipline and focus.
 Concepts addressed in this assignment will also demonstrate mastery of core competencies and standards in PE as applied to the projects themselves.

 GENERAL ELECTIVES

-A note about electives: In addition to these General Electives, you may take "extra" courses in any department as electives as long as you have met the pre-requisites and other requirements (such as grade level).
+In addition to these General Electives, you may take "extra" courses in any department as elective courses

 PRJ010 Service-Learning Leadership